aglab2/LiveSplitAutoSplitters/README.md

 [LEVEL_NUMBER]: Split will be fired on fadeout on enter to LEVEL_NUMBER.

 *: Split will be fired when music stops (might not work if music just changes)

+#Script Example
+I have made an example for Last Impact 20 star splits.
+One can find them here: https://splits.io/10hx.

+#TODO
+Add tutorial on finding LEVEL_NUMBER